Accepting PhD Students

 Prof Karen Sayer is a Fellow of the Royal Historical Society and a Senior Fellow of the HEA.
 Her research focus is on the rural, that is conceptualisations of rural communities, landscapes and environments; human and animal relations in agricultural work and on the farm; labour in field, farm and home; the interior spaces of farmhouse and cottage, as represented, worked and lived.

-Within the Leeds Centre of Victorian Studies and it's wider networks, she draws on material culture, illustration and text to work on Victorian social and cultural history of landscapes of marginal spaces and experiences, e.g. nocturnal landscapes of waterways, rivers and coastlines, material technologies of sight and sound, cultures of light and illumination, the aesthetics and material cultures of hearing loss.
+Within the Leeds Centre of Victorian Studies and its wider networks, she draws on material culture, illustration and text to work on Victorian social and cultural history of landscapes of marginal spaces and experiences, e.g. landscapes of water, rivers and coastlines, aesthetics of sight and sound, cultures of light and illumination.

-She is currently Chair of the British Agricultural History Society (founded 1952) and British representative to the European Rural History Organisation.
-She has served on the Agricultural History Society's journal Agricultural History and has had the pleasure and privilege to serve on the Fite Committee, and as the Chair of the Conference Committee for the 2022 Annual Meeting in Stavanger, Norway.
+She has served as Chair of the British Agricultural History Society (founded 1952) and British representative to the European Rural History Organisation.
+In the USA, she has peer reviewed for and sat on the Board of the Agricultural History Society's journal Agricultural History, had the pleasure and privilege to serve on the Fite Committee, and was Chair of the Conference Committee for the 2022 Annual Meeting in Stavanger, Norway.
 She has recently completed three years serving on the American Society for Environmental History's Alice Hamilton Prize Committee.

 Research interests